mbheinen/kube/README.md

   * Service - Exposes a Deployment.
 Can expose internal to the Kubernetes cluster or outside the cluster.
   * ConfigMap - Configuration such as variables, files, etc. Config maps can be directly mounted into Deployments.
 You can use template to build config file, change file permissions.

+Good way to start is to copy an existing Kubernetes manifest or [Helm](https://helm.sh/) chart and teak it.
+You'll get working examples running quickly while learning the configuration fields.

 ## Cloud Providers
 Lots of cloud providers have fully managed Kubernetes clusters.
 Here are some: